Phant0Meow/FlowEngineforMinds-WorldAutomata/README.md

 2. Start the backend: `femwa --server`
 3. just press Enter, use the default port 8000.
 4. Go to [https://femwa.net](https://femwa.net)
+   - Look at the red 【Connect Backend】 button with ↙↙ at the bottom-left corner of the page.
+Has it turned into a green 【Backend Healthy】?
-5. Click the 【连接后端】 button in the bottom-left corner ↙↙, click 【测试连接】, confirm the frontend and backend are connected successfully, then click 【保存并连接】.
+   - If you are not using the default port 8000: click 【Connect Backend】, enter the port, click 【Test Connection】, confirm that the frontend and backend are connected successfully, and then click 【Save and Connect】.
-6. Enter your API key in the bottom-left corner.
+5. Enter your API key in the bottom-left corner.
    - You can go grab a temporary API key to test this project.
 Trust me, it's worth it — really fun to play with.
    - The backend runs on your local machine, and your API key is only sent to your own backend — it's safe.
    - Or check the environment variable template in the project root directory and follow those instructions — your key won't touch the frontend at all.

-7. Copy this Fem code into the preview box on the right.
+6. Copy this Fem code into the preview box on the right.

 ```fems
 meta: